 It should come as no surprise that small organisation leaders are struggling.

 Post-pandemic, expenditure outstrips income in small charities as organisations respond to rising local needs.
 This is clearly unsustainable, as evidenced by the fact that small organisations account for 97% of charity closures in the last 10 years.
-Unfortunately, without a levelling of the funding landscape, there could be further increases in grassroots organisation closures.
+Unfortunately, without a levelling of the funding landscape, there could be further increases in grassroots organisation closures.1

-97% of charity closures in the last 10 years were small organisations of charities say that more staff are working outside of their normal hours/during annual leave.4 Anecdotally, in our peer networks and through the NCVO small organisation help desk, we were hearing stories of small organisation leaders experiencing:
+97% of charity closures in the last 10 years were small organisations compared to bigger charities, and their staff are disproportionately feeling the effects of the cost-of-living crisis.3 of charities say that more staff are working outside of their normal hours/during annual leave.4 Anecdotally, in our peer networks and through the NCVO small organisation help desk, we were hearing stories of small organisation leaders experiencing:

-Income for the small organisation sector has declined by £4.6 billion Income for the small organisation sector has declined by £4.6 billion, compared with an overall increase in funding of £4.5 billion for larger charities post-pandemic. &lt;sup>1 Centre for Social Justice (2024).
-Underfunded and Overlooked. &lt;sup>2 Ibid.
+Income for the small organisation sector has declined by £4.6 billion Income for the small organisation sector has declined by £4.6 billion, compared with an overall increase in funding of £4.5 billion for larger charities post-pandemic.2 1 Centre for Social Justice (2024).
+Underfunded and Overlooked.
+2 Ibid.